dex-guru/ethereum-etl/docs/schema.md

 - `to_address` field differs for `callcode` trace (geth seems to return correct value, as parity value of `to_address` is same as `to_address` of parent call);
 - geth output doesn't have `reward` traces;
 - geth output doesn't have `to_address`, `from_address`, `value` for `suicide` traces;
-- `error` field contains human readable error message, which might differ in geth/parity output;
+- `error` field contains human-readable error message, which might differ in geth/parity output;
 - geth output doesn't have `transaction_hash`;
 - `gas_used` is 0 on traces with error in geth, empty in parity;
 - zero output of subcalls is `0x000...` in geth, `0x` in parity;